SithraBot/zeroio/draft.md

     - Connections can be terminated due to errors, timeouts (including keep-alive failures), or network issues.
     - Implementations should handle abrupt disconnections gracefully.

-_(Moved "Connection Flow" here and expanded it based on the handshake details)_

 ## 5. Data Representation Details

 ### 5.1.
 Status Codes